zhbitzwz/gdal/README.md

-# Docker with GDAL 3 and OpenJPEG
+# Docker with GDAL3 and OpenJPEG

 Docker image with

  - GDAL 3.0.0
- - PROJ4 6.0.0
+ - PROJ4 6.1.0
  - OpenJPEG 2.3.1

 based on Ubuntu